a1r93/minimum-typescript-express-boilerplate/README.md

 - PORT: the port number your server should run on
 - LOGS_PATH= the path to the log files generated with winston

-your .env file should therefor look like follow:
+your .env file should therefore look like follow:

 ```
 PORT=8000